haraonline/ReDo100thTime/10_Abstraction/abstractions.md

 ABSTRACTION
-- abstraction is achieved by using abstract classes and interfaces
+- Abstraction is achieved by using abstract classes and interfaces
-- abstract classes cannot be instantiated
+- Abstract classes cannot be instantiated
-- abstract classes can have abstract and non-abstract methods
+- Abstract classes can have abstract and non-abstract methods